How long does it take to get a CDL?

 - Class C: Vehicles under 26,001 lbs (requires endorsement for specific cargo like hazmat or passengers)

-Class A is the most versatile and highest-paying CDL.
+Class A is the most versatile and highest-paying CDL option.

 How much does CDL training cost in 2026?